How to Fix a Wobbling Ceiling Fan

 Step 1: Tighten All Blade Screws

 Start here.
-Every single time.
+Actually, start here every time.

 Step 2: Check Blade Alignment